-This document is an unofficial English-language translation of the draft response offer document (projet de note en réponse) filed with the French Financial Markets Authority on December 21, 2017, provided for information purposes only.
+This document is an unofficial English-language translation of the response offer document cleared by the French Financial Markets Authority on January 11, 2018, provided for information purposes only.
 In the event of any differences and/or discrepancies between this unofficial English-language translation and the official French document, the official French document shall prevail.